imattau/nostr-community-conventions/README.md

 - It does not transfer authority by itself
 - Superseding NCCs compete through adoption

-Supersession is expressed using a `supersedes` tag.
+Supersession is expressed using a `supersedes` tag that references the superseded event id.

 ---